jgruberf5/equinix_metal_terraform_volterra_ce_cluster/README.md

 ## Volterra Customer Edge Deployment

 Volterra deploys the customer edge of the ADN as either a virtual machine or a dedicated bootable ISO.
 Volterra also offers hardware bases solutions to ease direct deployments into various high-performance or carrier infrastructures.
 Though Equinix Metal supports iPXE chained scripting, remote loading of a system bootstrap requires netboot support, which has not been tested for Volterra customer edge distribution.
 In addition, the various hardware platforms provided by Equinix metal are not certified Volterra hardware platforms.
+This workspace utilizes the Volterra CE VM for linux KVM hypervisor.

 This terraform workspace boots from the standard Equinix Metal CENTOS 7 distribution and builds out the necessary linux networking and KVM support to boot multiple Volterra CE KVM generic hardware VMs.
 The installation of various linux kernel modules, system settings, and the various KVM support tools is done via cloudinit utilizing the Equinix metadata service (packet metadata service).